Why update to Microsoft identity platform (v2.0)?

 offline_access scope.
 All apps will need to request this permission if they need to access resources on the behalf of a user for a prolonged period of time, even when the user may not be actively using the app.
 The

 offline_access scope will appear to the user in consent dialogs as Access your data anytime, which the user must agree to.
 Requesting the

-offline_access permission will enable your web app to receive OAuth 2.0 refresh_tokens from the v2.0 endpoint.
+offline_access permission will enable your web app to receive OAuth 2.0 refresh_tokens from the Microsoft identity platform endpoint.
 Refresh tokens are long-lived, and can be exchanged for new OAuth 2.0 access tokens for extended periods of access.

 If your app doesn't request the

-offline_access scope, it will not receive refresh tokens.
+offline_access scope, it won't receive refresh tokens.
 This means that when you redeem an authorization code in the OAuth 2.0 authorization code flow, you'll only receive back an access token from the

 /token endpoint.
 That access token remains valid for a short period of time (typically one hour), but will eventually expire.
 At that point in time, your app will need to redirect the user back to the